Introduction

 "The same here, sir."

-"I'm not formal, just call me John.
-My assistant will probably tell you to call me boss as he thinks it's funny.
+"I'm not formal, so just call me John.
+My assistant will probably tell you to call me Boss as he thinks it's funny.
 That's fine.
 I don't care."

-"Yes, we'll pick him up at the plane, then I'll take you both to the Japanese official for customs and immigration.
+"Okay, we'll pick him up at the plane then I'll take you both to the Japanese official for customs and immigration.
 They'll check your luggage and give you your visa stamp."

 "Great, let's do it.
 You know where the hotel is?"

-"Yes, Hotel New Otani Tokyo.
+"Of course, Hotel New Otani, Tokyo.
 Everything is arranged and the security sweep is completed.
-In an emergency we have the option of taking you from the roof via helicopter."
+In an emergency we have the option of taking you off the roof via helicopter."

 "I'm not expecting any emergencies this trip, Chief."